-As the result of a successful drill programme in 2022 the Company was on 16 May 2023 able to announce an updated new Mineral Resource Estimate resulting in an additional 100,000 tonnes in contained copper metal and an additional 84,000 oz of gold across all Resource categories.
+The MRE announced on 16 May 2023 resulted in an additional 100,000 tonnes in contained copper metal and an additional 84,000 oz of gold across all Resource categories.
 The Ongombo mineralization remains open at depth with scope for the addition of further tonnage and based on recent twinned drilling, potential for significantly enhanced gold grades in the East - Ost shoots

 The updated Mineral Resource Estimate was completed by Addison Mining Services Ltd., an independent consultancy based in the United Kingdom and is reported in accordance with the JORC Code 2012 edition.
-The gross [3] Resources are of Indicated and Inferred categories and include:
+The gross [2] Resources are of

+Indicated and Inferred categories and include: